caltechlibrary/newt/newt-presentation.md

 - Limit the moving parts
 - Limit the cognitive shifts
 - Minimize the toolbox while maximizing how you use it
-- Write less code!
+- Write less code while remaining readable!
-- Remain readable!

 # Wait, readable?

+- Because we need to
+    - pick the right abstractions
+    - pick the right division of responsibilities
+    - solve the problem in the desired scope
+- To do that we
 	- Avoid obfuscation
 	- Avoid magical knowledge or capabilities
-- Less code can mean less to read
+- Less code, less to read

-- Pay attention to
-    - abstractions
-    - responsibilities
-    - scope
+> Programmer time in a Library, Archive or Museum is a scarce resource

 # How minimal can we go?

-- Off the self microservices
+- We can use off the self microservices
 - SQL
 - Pandoc